Quantum Bayes Classifiers and Their Application in Image Classification: Bayes classifier

 \subsection{Na\"{\i}ve Bayes Classifier}

-Clearly, it is difficult to directly obtain the \textit{class-conditional probabilities} from a limited training sample, as it will result in the problem of combinatorial explosion in calculation, which becomes more severe with the increase of features.
-The na\"{\i}ve Bayes classifier \cite{RishOthers-411,Leung-429} is based on the assumption of ``independence", which assumes that each attribute independently affects the classification result, as shown in Fig. (\ref{fig:1:a}).
+Clearly, it is difficult to obtain the \textit{class-conditional probabilities} directly from a limited number of training sample, as it will result in the problem of combinatorial explosion in calculation, which becomes more severe with the increase of attributes.
+The na\"{\i}ve Bayes classifier \cite{RishOthers-411,Leung-429} is based on the assumption of ``independence", which assumes that each attribute independently affects the classification result, as shown in Fig. (\ref{fig-1a}).
 In this case, Eq. (\ref{eq-6}) can be rewritten as

 where $x_i$ the $i$-th attribute of $X$.
 Since all $P(X)$ are the same, the na\"{\i}ve Bayes classifier can be represented as